310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% endbubble %}

 {% bubble Chiaki %}
 That’s a roller coaster.
-It’s a thrill ride that goes over the rails at high speed, where people enjoy the sensation of fear.
+It’s a thrill ride that travels over the rails at high speed, and makes people enjoy the sensation of fear.
 {% endbubble %}

-{% bubble Hiiro %}
+{% bubble Hiiro curious %}
 Sensation of fear…?
-Why would people want to go through the experience of something fearsome?
+Why would people want to experience something fearsome?

 I’d love to find out the reason.
 Anzu-san, Chiaki-senpai, let’s ride this so-called “roller coaster”!
 {% endbubble %}